itsSirish/Blockchain-Technology/README.md

 Assignment 1 focuses on building a blockchain from scratch on python.
 Assignment 2 focuses on buildidng a smart contrat on solidity.

-*final project is in progress
+The final project is a Game Asset Marketplace, essentially an NFT market place where assets like in-game skins can be used in transactions.